 The Terrace end of Wellington is home to Parliament and a number of Government Departments but not much else.
 It was once Wellington’s business hub but things have changed – I certainly wish this end of town was a bit more lively at night and during the weekends when everything is closed.

-After an impressively swift check at The Bolton Hotel in where a small upgrade was confirmed as well as the timing for the platter to be delivered, we took the lift to room 403.
-The room was in the South Eastern Corner of the hotel, overlooking the Bolton Street Cemetery.
+After an impressively swift check at the Bolton Hotel in where a small upgrade was confirmed as well as the timing for the platter to be delivered, we took the lift to room 403.
+The room was in the South Eastern Corner of the hotel, overlooking the Bolton Street Cemetery

 In modern day style the Hotel’s Compendium is a fancy app on an iPad Mini.